 - i.
 Safety first: Events are COVID safe for all workers and audiences and mitigate risks of community transmission to the general public. - ii.
 Two-way trust: The industry can trust consumers to stay home if unwell with COVID-19 symptoms and consumers can trust the industry to treat them fairly. - iii.
-Positively influence consumer behaviour: Refund/exchange policies need to positively influence consumer behaviour (i.e. stay home if unwell) and not include unnecessary requirements that serve as a disincentive. - iv.
+Positively influence consumer behaviour: Refund/exchange policies need to positively influence consumer behaviour (i.e. stay home if unwell with COVID-19 symptoms) and not include unnecessary requirements that serve as a disincentive. - iv.
 Supporting industry sustainability: Refund/exchange policies enable the industry to retain ticket proceeds, wherever possible. - v.
-Evolving: This guidance will be reviewed and may evolve as a larger portion of the industry reactivates when government directions permit.
+Evolving: This guidance will be reviewed and may evolve as government requirements change.